-🥒 🌲 📵 👬 Required limit value: Should not be present in products.
-CAS RN: Tris(2-chlorethyl)phosphate (TCEP): 115-96-8 Properties: Toxic for reproduction and suspected of causing cancer.
+CAS RN: Tris(2-chlorethyl)phosphate (TCEP): 115-96-8

+Properties: Toxic for reproduction and suspected of causing cancer.
 Toxic to aquatic life with long-lasting effects.

 Halogen containing polymers may form highly corrosive substances and undefined range of halogenated substances that may be PBT or CMR when incinerated.

-Use: Flame-retardant treatment of products, (i.e. upholstery and inte- rior textiles), where fire protection is required by regulation or requested by customer.
+Use: Flame-retardant treatment of products, (i.e. upholstery and interior textiles), where fire protection is required by regulation or requested by customer.
 Plasticizers.
-May be used in leather, PU and PVC.
+May be used in leather, ${\sf PU}$ and PVC.

 Comments: Alternative flame retardants are available but must be evaluated.

 Halogen-free alternatives include phosphorus- and nitrogen-based flame retardants.
-Non-chemical barrier technologies such as blends of natural and synthetic fibres used in furniture and mattres- ses and high performance synthetic materials used in firefighter uniforms and other protective clothing can be options.
-Legal background: Tris(2-chlorethyl) phosphate (TCEP) is listed in the Candidate List of Substances of Very High Concern for authorization of the Regulation (EC) No 1907/2006 of the European Parliament and of the Council (REACH).
+Non-chemical barrier technologies such as blends of natural and synthetic fibres used in furniture and mattresses and high performance synthetic materials used in firefighter uniforms and other protective clothing can be options.

+Legal background: Tris(2-chlorethyl) phosphate (TCEP) is on the Candidate list (REACH).

 In California: TCEP is listed in Proposition 65.

-There are settle- ments at 25 ppm for PVC rainwear.
-Note that the settlements apply only for the specific article in that settlement.
-Test method: EN ISO 17881-2 (textiles) Test equipment (for non-textile materials): GC-MS, LC-MS, GC-ECD LOQ: 5 mg/kg
+Test method: EN ISO 17881-2 (textiles)

+Test equipment (for non-textile materials):

+GC-MS, LC-MS, GC-ECD